code-423n4/2023-01-biconomy-findings/data/RaymondFam-G.md

 ## Check logic that could lead to waste of gas
 In ModuleManager.sol, `getModulesPaginated()` has `currentModule != address(0x0)` included in the `while` statement.
 If `start` was inputted as a non-existent key, `(currentModule == address(0x0)`.
 This would skip the `while` loop and move on to executing the rest of the code lines while irrelevantly and meaninglessly returning the output.

-Consider separating the zero address check by having the function refactored as follows:
+Consider separating the zero address check by having the function refactored as follows so that a revert could stem unneeded code executions coming after it:

 [File: ModuleManager.sol#L114-L132](https://github.com/code-423n4/2023-01-biconomy/blob/main/scw-contracts/contracts/smart-contract-wallet/base/ModuleManager.sol#L114-L132)